rayraycano/rayraycano.github.io/_posts/2017-07-31-A-Paper-a-Day-GEM.markdown

 ### Background ###

-Paz and Ranzato's continuum learning targets a more general problem of _catastrophic forgetting_, which in short can be defined as "the poor ability of models to quickly solve new problems, without forgetting previously acquired knowledge."
-(Paz et. al.)
+Paz and Ranzato's continuum learning targets a more general problem of _catastrophic forgetting_, which the authors describe as "the poor ability of models to quickly solve new problems, without forgetting previously acquired knowledge."
 Recently this has been a hot topic in AI recently, as a flurry of papers in early summer were released discussing this topic ([Elastic Weight Consolidation][EWC], [PathNet][PathNet], [iCaRL][iCARL], [Sluice Network][Sluice Network], [Intelligent Synapses][Intelligent Synapses]).